 Beer.
-It’s thought to have been around since about 800 BC and, despite its reputation as being a “manly” beverage, you may be surprised to learn that women were the original brewers of beer.
+It’s been around for at least 5,500 years, with the earliest hard evidence of barley beer dating back to 3400 BCE in ancient Mesopotamia, and despite its reputation as being a “manly” beverage, you may be surprised to learn that women were the original brewers of beer.

 That’s what Professor Jeffrey Pilcher teaches in his History of Drink course at the University of Minnesota.
 “Women traditionally brewed beer,” he said.
 “It was a domestic thing and a homemaker’s job.”
 Women have been involved in the process since the beginning.
 In the Sumerian civilization, grain was thought to be harvested for beer, not bread.
 The beer at this time was not a very attractive beverage; rather, people drank it through a straw as not to ingest any of the grains.

 According to Professor Pilcher, European women were expected to brew beer in the home and rotate the beer once a week in order to keep the beverage from going sour.
 He explained that it soured rather quickly since the wort was not boiled and hops were not used.
 This was no small task, as beer was safer to drink than water, and was enjoyed by the entire family—including the children.
 Multiple gallons of beer would be consumed in a single day in the average household.